 Development and implementation of individualized weight training programs based on the student's activities and/or interests.
-Satisfactory/Unsatisfactory grading option is available.
 May be taken two times for credit.

 PAC201N Aerobics

 A variety of exercises that stimulate lung activity such as running, swimming, cycling and jogging.
 Satisfactory/ Unsatisfactory grading option is available.
 May be taken two times for credit.